Josephine Baker: Pre-war Paris and rise to fame

 In 1936, Paul Derval (1880–1966) brought Baker from New York City to Paris to lead the revue En Super Folies, opening in October 1936.
 The show starred Baker in 1936, and continued in 1937.
 A film of En Super Folies was released.

-On December 14, 1926 (to 1927), Giuseppe "Pepito" Abatino, established the first Chez Josephine cabaret at 40 Rue Fontaine, in Montmartre, Paris, as a gift to Baker, Baker invested her own money.
-In 1936, she established a second "Chez Josephine" cabaret in New York City.
+In 1936, she established a second "Chez Josephine" cabaret in New York City, the first of which Baker had invested her own money.
 "Josephine Baker, the famous colored star who faintly shocked Paris with her daring stage appearances, is the owner of a supper-club in New York.
-It is called 'Chez Josephine Baker,' and on the opening night (25 February 1936), complete with paper snowballs, serpentine, and all the other weapons of all-night-club warfare, Josephine was handed a beribboned parcel that revealed a tiny snorting piglet in a crate" (2 November 1936).
+It is called 'Chez Josephine Baker,' and on the opening night (25 February 1936), complete with paper snowballs, serpentine, and all the other weapons of all-night-club warfare, Josephine was handed a beribboned parcel that revealed a tiny snorting piglet in a crate" (November 2, 1936).
 On December 17, 1948, a Chez Josephine cabaret opened in Paris.
 In 1986, Jean-Claude Baker opened Chez Josephine in New York City.

 In 1937, Baker married the French industrialist Jean Lion, thus becoming a French citizen.
+(Note: According to Jean-Claude Baker's biography of her, Josephine's marriage to Willie Wells was not legal, they soon parted, and a divorce was not needed.
+Her marriage to Billy Baker (1998-1950) was her only legal marriage, she began divorce proceedings in 1925 but a decree was never granted, the case was dismissed in 1928 for no progress, and hence the marriage was never legally terminated.
+She "married" Jean Lion in 1937, and they separated soon afterwards and were divorced in 1941, but she was still legally married to Billy Baker at the time, and so her "marriage" to Lion did not automaticaally confer on her the French nationality that she proudly claimed thereafter; however, she was granted a French passport four days after the marriage.
+Her "marriage" to Jo Bouillon in 1947, while Billy Baker was still alive, was similarly not legal.)
 They were married in the French town of Crèvecœur-le-Grand, in a wedding presided over by the mayor, Jammy Schmidt.

 Between 1933 and 1937, Baker was a guest at the start of the Tour de France on four occasions.
 After enduring severe hostility in Germany and Eastern Europe during the late 1920s—where she was targeted by storm troopers with ammonia bombs and told to "Go back to Africa"—she was spurred to actively participate in the French Resistance against the Nazis.